-(f) the Director-General shall give every person or organisation who or which, in making any submissions on the draft, asked to be heard in sup- port of his or her or its comments a reasonable opportunity of appearing before a meeting of representatives of the Director-General: (g) representatives of the Director-General may hear submissions from any other person or organisations consulted on the draft: (h) the Director-General shall prepare a summary of the submissions received on the draft and public opinion made known about it: (i) after considering such submissions and public opinion, the Director-General shall, subject to paragraph (j), revise the draft plan: (j) the Director-General shall comply with paragraph (i) before- (i) the expiration of 8 months after the date of publication of the notice given under paragraph (a); or (ii) such later date as may be fixed in that behalf by the Minister: (k) the Conservation Authority shall, if so required by the Minister, consider the draft and send any written comments on the draft to the Minister and the Director-General: (1) the Director-General, after having regard to any comments received under paragraph (k), (i) may amend the draft: (ii) shall send to the Minister the draft, with any revisions, and the summary prepared under paragraph (h): (m) the Minister shall approve the draft or send it back to the Director- General for further consideration before approving it.
-The Director-General may at any time review or amend any such management plan. review of any freshwater fisheries management plan shall be dealt with subsection (1), which shall apply with any necessary modifications. following provisions shall also apply in relation to the review of any water fisheries management plan: (a) any freshwater fisheries management plan may be reviewed in whole or in part: (b) a freshwater fisheries management plan shall be reviewed as a whole by the Director-General not later than 10 years after the date of its approval. ment ect to subsection (6), the amendment of any freshwater fisheries manage- plan shall be dealt with under subsection (1), which shall apply with any sary modifications.
-1 in the plan or the public interest in the area concerned, the amendment shall be dealt with under paragraphs (i) to (m) of subsection (1), which shall apply with any necessary modifications.
+- (f) the Director-General shall give every person or organisation who or which, in making any submissions on the draft, asked to be heard in support of his or her or its comments a reasonable opportunity of appearing before a meeting of representatives of the Director-General: - (g) representatives of the Director-General may hear submissions from any other person or organisations consulted on the draft: - (h) the Director-General shall prepare a summary of the submissions received on the draft and public opinion made known about it: - (i) after considering such submissions and public opinion, the Director-General shall, subject to paragraph (j), revise the draft plan: - (j) the Director-General shall comply with paragraph (i) before- - (i) the expiration of 8 months after the date of publication of the notice given under paragraph (a); or - (ii) such later date as may be fixed in that behalf by the Minister: - (k) the Conservation Authority shall, if so required by the Minister, consider the draft and send any written comments on the draft to the Minister and the Director-General: - (l) the Director-General, after having regard to any comments received under paragraph (k),- - (i) may amend the draft: - (ii) shall send to the Minister the draft, with any revisions, and the summary prepared under paragraph (h): - (m) the Minister shall approve the draft or send it back to the Director-General for further consideration before approving it. - (2) The Director-General may at any time review or amend any such management plan. - (3) The review of any freshwater fisheries management plan shall be dealt with under subsection (1), which shall apply with any necessary modifications. - (4) The following provisions shall also apply in relation to the review of any freshwater fisheries management plan: - (a) any freshwater fisheries management plan may be reviewed in whole or in part: - (b) a freshwater fisheries management plan shall be reviewed as a whole by the Director-General not later than 10 years after the date of its approval. - (5) Subject to subsection (6), the amendment of any freshwater fisheries management plan shall be dealt with under subsection (1), which shall apply with any necessary modifications. - (6) Where any such amendment is of such a nature that the Director-General considers that it will not materially affect the objectives or policies expressed in the plan or the public interest in the area concerned, the amendment shall be dealt with under paragraphs (i) to (m) of subsection (1), which shall apply with any necessary modifications.